maedeh-jeddi/RainBot/README.md

-# pickplace_arm — autonomous mobile pick-and-place
+# RainBot — an autonomous mobile manipulator for pick-and-place

-A **Clearpath Husky A200** mobile base carrying a **Franka Emika FR3** 7-DOF arm with a **Franka Hand** gripper, simulated in ROS 2 Humble + Gazebo Harmonic.
+**RainBot** is a mobile manipulator: a **Clearpath Husky A200** mobile base carrying a **Franka Emika FR3** 7-DOF arm with a **Franka Hand** gripper, simulated in ROS 2 Humble + Gazebo Harmonic.
+Pairing a full arm with a mobile base means RainBot isn't limited to whatever is within reach of a fixed pedestal — it can navigate a whole warehouse floor and manipulate objects wherever they are, which is exactly what pick-and-place work in the real world
+demands: the parts, bins and drop-off points are rarely all next to each other.

 <!-- Drop the file at docs/images/banner.gif -- see docs/images/README.md -->
 ![Pick-and-place mission](docs/images/banner.gif)

-The robot runs one complete autonomous mission end to end: it localizes itself on a saved map of a warehouse, drives to a table, picks three coloured cubes off it one at a time using its front camera, carries each across the room, places it on the matching-coloured column, verifies the placement actually landed, and parks.
+RainBot runs one complete autonomous mission end to end: it localizes itself on a saved map of a warehouse, drives to a table, picks three coloured cubes off it one at a time using its front camera, carries each across the room, places it on the matching-coloured column, verifies the placement actually landed, and parks.
+The same mobility that lets it reach the table also lets it carry each cube anywhere else in the mapped space — this mission is one example of the class of mobile pick-and-place tasks the platform is built for.

-Everything the robot needs is in this repository.
+Everything RainBot needs is in this repository.
 There are no external description packages to clone.

 ---